zuozhenggh/learning-library/data-management-library/database/graph/quickstart-with-docker/load-graphs-from-files/load-graphs-from-files.md

 ### Prerequisites

-* This lab assumes you have successfully completed Lab 1: [Setup with Docker](https://oracle.github.io/learning-library/data-management-library/database/graph/livelabs/) and have an environment up and running with Zeppelin at [http://localhost:8080](http://localhost:8080/) and the Graph Visualization component at [http://localhost:7007/ui/](http://localhost:7007/ui/).
+* This lab assumes you have successfully setup a Property Graph Analysis Environment in Docker and have an environment up and running with Zeppelin at [http://localhost:8080](http://localhost:8080/) and the Graph Visualization component at [http://localhost:7007/ui/](http://localhost:7007/ui/).

 ## **STEP 1:** Graph query and analysis in Apache Zeppelin